platformsh/platformsh-docs/src/configuration/services/varnish.md

 The VCL file you provide has three specific requirements over and above the VCL syntax itself.

 1) You MUST NOT define a `vcl_init()` function.
 Platform.sh will auto-generate that function based on the relationships you define.
 In particular, it will define a "backend" for each relationship defined in `services.yaml`, named the same as the relationship.
-2) You MUST NOT include the preamble at the beginning of the file, specifying the VCL version or imports.
+2) You MUST NOT include the preamble at the beginning of the file, specifying the VCL version.
 That will be auto-generated as well.
+You CAN add imports, but not `std` and `directors`.
 3) You MUST specify the backend to use in `vcl_recv()`.
 If you have a single app container/relationship/backend, it's just a single line.
 If you want to split requests to different relationships/backends based on some rule then the logic for doing so should be incorporated into the `vcl_recv()` function.

 The absolute bare minimum VCL file is: